 Mendut Temple Opening Hours

 Mendut temple and monastery are open from 7 AM to 7 PM.
-To join Buddhist events, come around 11.00 AM.
+In order to witness the religious rituals, come before 11.00 AM.
 However, the locals-only do events on particular days.
 Hence, make sure to mark the date before coming.

 |Mendut Temple Opening Hours|